Ali-Panagia/The-Adventure-Game-with-No-Name/README.md

 # Controls

-# w is to move up, a is to move left, s is to move down, and d is to move right.
+# w is to move up,
+# a is to move left,
+# s is to move down,
+# and d is to move right.

+# Credits

+# The original code was made by Roland Labana
+# Most of the additions of his code will be made by Alessandro (Ali) Panagia.